eyzhao/hrdtools/README.md

 )
 ```

 where the file `path/to/segments.file.tsv` contains CNV/LOH segments.
-HRDtools was tested on output from [APOLLOH](http://shahlab.ca/projects/apolloh/), but in theory any CNV caller with LOH support should work.
+HRDtools was tested on output from [APOLLOH](http://shahlab.ca/projects/apolloh/), but in theory any CNV caller with LOH support should work, so long as the LOH calling state names are modified to match those given by APOLLOH.

 The segments file should contain one segment per row, with the columns `chr, start, end, copynumber, lohtype`.
 If different column names are used to denote copy number and LOH, they can be specified as follows.